-The applicant’s proposal illustrates their intention to consolidate 5241-5247 South Street with the two Harvey Street properties to create a large through lot.
+The applicant’s proposal illustrates their intention to consolidate 5241-5247 South Street with the two Harvey Street properties to create a through lot.
 The pre-existing development agreement will be discharged and replaced with a new development agreement that permits an eight-storey (plus penthouse) multi-unit dwelling on the consolidated lot.
 The dwelling will contain approximately 112 dwelling units and 83 underground parking spaces (see Submitted Documents for more details).

-If approved, the applicant will restore Stairs House to its original form and design, including: the restoration of original architectural features that have been removed; the removal of the rear and side additions; and the removal of vinyl siding.
-The restored Stairs House will be incorporated into a large modern-day structure, provide entry into said structure, and contain amenity space and dwelling units.
+If approved, the applicant will restore Stairs House to its original form and design, including: the restoration of original architectural features that have been removed; the removal of modern rear and side additions; and the removal of vinyl siding.
+The restored Stairs House will be incorporated into a new multi-unit dwelling, provide entry into said structure, and contain amenity space and dwelling units.
 The remaining buildings would be demolished.

 The applicant’s proposal also requires a second application which staff are processing concurrently – a substantial alteration application.
 This type of application is a heritage-focused application which is required by Provincial Legislation (i.e., Nova Scotia Heritage Property Act) when significant changes are proposed to a registered heritage property.
 The substantial alterations must be reviewed by the Heritage Advisory Committee and approved by Regional Council.